forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 *Sberbank creating international system of settlements as alternative to SWIFT - Gref*, 17 Jun 2022 16:26, <https://interfax.com/newsroom/top-stories/80380/>

 > Keeping official/lawful paths for financial transactions is considered good.

+###### Moscow Times on Sanctions on IT
+Russian IT Firms Fear Equipment Shortages as Western Sanctions Bite, April 25, 2022

+> Likely alternate sources can be found.
+Though being constraint to a smaller market for equipment can limit the competitiveness and user experience of Russian companies compared to companies operating from outside Russia.